matozoid/java_flow_analyser/README.md

 # Control Flow Analyser with JavaParser
 Builds control flow graphs from source code parsed with JavaParser.

-Right now it is an unfinished experiment, not all Java constructs are handled, including common ones.
+A few things are missing, see the issue list.

-You can look at the source code to see a way of implementing an algorithm like this, or help me fix issues.
+You can look at the source code to see a way of implementing an algorithm like this, or help me complete it.

 # Data Flow Analyser with JavaParser